aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/validation.md

 ## Obtain and build the Landing Zone Accelerator code
 To run those tools you need to download and build the [Landing Zone Accelerator code](https://github.com/awslabs/landing-zone-accelerator-on-aws).

-The following commands should be run in a dedicated folder, outside of the current folder with the upgrade scripts, to store the LZA code base (refered as `<lza-code>` in instructions)
+The following commands should be run in a dedicated folder, outside of the current folder with the upgrade scripts, to store the LZA code base (referred as `<lza-code>` in instructions)
 ```
 cd <lza-code>
 git clone https://github.com/awslabs/landing-zone-accelerator-on-aws/